soundpaint/pico-simple-stupid-synth/README.md

 maybe even under Windows, but I have not verified that.

-The build files assume that the files of this repository are located side by side with the Pico SDK as provided by the Raspberry foundation.
-See <a href="https://www.raspberrypi.com/documentation/microcontrollers/c_sdk.html">The C/C++ SDK</a> for instruction how to install the SDK.
+The build files assume that the files of this repository are located side by side with the Pico SDK as provided by Raspberry Pi Ltd.  See
+<a
+href="https://www.raspberrypi.com/documentation/microcontrollers/c_sdk.html">The
+C/C++ SDK</a> for instruction how to install the SDK.
 The probably easiest way to install the SDK on a Raspberry Pi is to use the setup